Construction and safety

 - Demobilization, clean-up and restoration

 See our Construction Life Cycle graphic for more details on the phases of construction.

 Working with property owners

-PSE began collecting field information in 2015 to inform the current environmental review process, as well as project design and future permit applications.
+PSE began collecting field information in 2015 to inform the environmental review process, as well as project design and permit applications.
 The fieldwork conducted included a variety of surveys completed by PSE crews and industry experts investigating on-the-ground characteristics of a particular location.

 Identifying access and pole locations

 Crews routinely access the corridor today for inspections, maintenance and other needs.
 Where possible, construction crews will generally use the same access paths used today.
 In some situations, crews may need to establish new access points.
 If any new access is necessary, PSE will meet directly with affected property owners to discuss changes and use best construction methods to minimize impacts.

 The new poles will typically be located in approximately the same or similar locations as existing poles.

 PSE considers a variety of factors when siting poles, including: